trungvose/angular-tetris/README.md

 ## Why?

 Tetris was the first game that my dad bought for me and It cost about 1$ US at that time.
 It didn't sound a lot today.
 But 20 years ago, 1$ can feed my family for at least a few days.
-Put it that way, with 1\$ you can buy 2 dozens eggs.
+Put it that way, with 1$ you can buy two dozens eggs.
 This is the only gaming "machine" that I ever had until my first computer arrived.
 I have never had a SNES or PS1 at home.

 My Tetris was exactly in the same yellow color and it was so big, running on 2 AA battery.
 It is how it looks.